haskell-distributed/distributed-process/tutorials/ch6.md

-clients to send and receive instructions pertaining to a registry server without knowing the exact types the server was _spawned_ to handle, is a recipe for disaster, since the client is very likely to block indefinitely if the expected types do not match up, since the server will never process such requests.
+clients to send and receive instructions pertaining to a registry server without knowing the exact types the server was _spawned_ to handle, is a recipe for disaster, since the client is very likely to block indefinitely if the expected request types don't match up, since the server will ignore them.
-We can alleviate this problem using phantom type parameters, but storing only the real `ProcessId` we need to communicate with the server, whilst utilising the compiler to ensure the correct types are assumed at both ends.
+We can alleviate this problem using phantom type parameters, storing only the real `ProcessId` we need to communicate with the server, whilst utilising the compiler to ensure the correct types are assumed at both ends.